Jeffrey Hangst

 Jeffrey Scott Hangst is an experimental particle physicist at Aarhus University, Denmark, and founder and spokesperson of the ALPHA collaboration at the Antiproton Decelerator (AD) at CERN, Geneva.
 He was also one of the founding members and the Physics Coordinator of the ATHENA collaboration at the AD facility.

 He obtained his bachelor’s in physics and master’s in nuclear science engineering in 1980 from the Massachusetts Institute of Technology, followed by a Ph.D. in physics from the University of Chicago in 1992.

 Research

 Hangst’s research area focuses on the production, trapping and spectroscopic and gravitational studies of antihydrogen.
 He is one of the world’s leading researchers in the domain of antimatter physics.
 In 2002, the ATHENA collaboration was the first to synthesize antihydrogen from trapped plasmas of antiprotons and positrons.
 In 2010, the ALPHA collaboration demonstrated the first trapping of antihydrogen atoms, opening the door to the first spectroscopic measurements of anti-atomic matter..
-This two are the breakthroughs in Hangst’s and his ALPHA team’s research domain.
+These two are the breakthroughs in Hangst’s and his ALPHA team’s research domain.